openSUSE:Package group guidelines

 - Productivity/Multimedia/Video/Editors and Convertors

-The group * Productivity/Networking is intended for packages providing various networking services and related tools.
+Groups from this section are intended for packages providing various networking services and related tools.

 - Productivity/Networking/Instant Messenger